Why you need to register and sign in for BBC iPlayer

-BBC iPlayer now requires you to sign in to watch programmes.
+BBC iPlayer requires you to sign in to watch programmes.
 But why?
-Here's everything you need to know about the new BBC iPlayer sign-in, including how to register for an account and the benefits it brings.
+Here's everything you need to know about BBC iPlayer sign-in, including how to register for an account and the benefits it brings.

 In September 2016, the BBC outlined changes to its online strategy that included mandatory BBC account registration to use some of its services.
-BBC iPlayer and BBC iPlayer Radio are two of the main services affected.
+BBC iPlayer and BBC Sounds are two of the main services affected.

 What you need to do to sign into BBC iPlayer